entzmingerc/nb_drumcrow/README.md

 `nb_drumcrow` is turns each output of a monome crow into a [drumcrow oscillator](https://github.com/entzmingerc/drumcrow)

 # Installation
-1) download this like you would any other script
+1) Download this like you would any other script
-2) turn on the mod: go to system > mods > find nb_drumcrow, turn enc3 to the right until you see a +. this tells norns to load the mod at the next power ON
+2) Turn on the mod: go to system > mods > find nb_drumcrow, turn enc3 to the right until you see a +. this tells norns to load the mod at the next power ON
-3) go to system > restart and then check the mods, it should have a dot . to the left of the name indicating the mod has been loaded
+3) Go to system > restart and then check the mods, it should have a dot . to the left of the name indicating the mod has been loaded
-4) find a script that supports nb
+4) Find a script that supports nb
-5) go to your params and select drumcrow from your nb voices
+5) Go to your params and select drumcrow from your nb voices
-6) start playing notes using a script with nb support. (...by calling player:note_on() like you would for other nb voices)
+6) Start playing notes using a script with nb support. (...by calling player:note_on() like you would for other nb voices)

 # nb_drumcrow parameters
-see [drumcrow](https://github.com/entzmingerc/drumcrow) on lines for documentation of drumcrow parameters.
+See [drumcrow](https://github.com/entzmingerc/drumcrow) on lines for documentation of drumcrow parameters.

 `ON/OFF` turns the engine on or off.
 It is ON by default.
 This will remove the output from the updating loop and set the amplitude to 0.
 `synth_preset` selects between init, perc, noise, trigger, envelope, and scale presets.
 Press `load_preset` to load the selected preset.